tecnomod-um/OntoGenix/README.md

 # OntoGenix

 The project utilizes the OpenAI GPT-4 model to develop a semi-automatic system that generates OWL ontologies and RML mappings from CSV datasets using LLMs.

+**Important:**
+Acces to GPT-4 is required so you need to create an account and ask for acces to this model.

 ## GUI